 A computer search gave the following result:

-This shows that any position can be solved in at most 32 moves, where a move is sliding a single row or column.
+This shows that any position can be solved in at most 32 moves, where a move is sliding a single row or column and on average the optimal solution takes 16.6962 moves.

 Suppose you slide a row, then a column, then slide the row back, and finally